 Undergraduate Taking Graduate / Graduate Taking Undergraduate Courses

 Undergraduate students who take graduate courses for graduate credit pay applicable resident or nonresident graduate tuition rates.
 If the course is being applied toward undergraduate study, undergraduate tuition rates may apply.
-All undergraduate students taking a graduate course will be billed by default at the applicable graduate tuition rate.
-The only way to receive an undergraduate rate adjustment is by ensuring that an appropriate "in-lieu-of" request is received, as described above, to prove that the course is being taken for undergraduate credit.
-If there are any questions regarding tuition, it is the responsibility of the student to see a Bursar representative in the Enrollment Services Center.
+If there are any questions regarding tuition, it is the responsibility of the student to see a Bursar representative in the Enrollment Services Center, located on the first floor of the West Quad Center.

 Graduate students enrolling in undergraduate courses as part of their graduate program and are receiving graduate credit pay the applicable graduate rate.
-If there are any questions regarding tuition, it is the responsibility of the student to see a Bursar representative in the Enrollment Services Center.
+If there are any questions regarding tuition, it is the responsibility of the student to see a Bursar representative in the Enrollment Services Center, located on the first floor of the West Quad Center.

 How to Register